nchatharoo/python_for_cybersecurity/README.md

 4. **TCP Server** (`tcp_server.py`):
    - A basic TCP server that listens for incoming connections, receives data from clients, and sends responses.
 This script highlights server-side socket programming and handling multiple client connections.

+5. **TCP Proxy** (`TCP_proxy.py`):
+   - A script that sets up a proxy to forward TCP traffic between a local and a remote host.
+This proxy can be used for intercepting and modifying traffic for analysis and testing.
+It includes functions to handle requests and responses, making it useful for understanding and manipulating protocol communications.

 ## Motivation

 I am passionate about learning and growing in the field of cybersecurity.
 Through these scripts, I aim to deepen my understanding of network protocols, socket programming, and various cybersecurity techniques.
 This repository serves as a testament to my dedication and motivation to enhance my skills and contribute to the cybersecurity community.